 ![]() |

-Concrete Cracks |
+| Concrete Cracks |

-Here are some methods to Protect your concrete in hot weather :
+Here are some methods to protect your concrete in hot weather :

-4. Keep the stocks of fine and coarse aggregate as cool as possible by making shades on the stocks or sprinkling of water on the stocks.
+4. Keep the stocks of fine and coarse aggregate as cool as possible by making shades on the stocks or sprinkling water on the stocks.

 5. Painting of mixers white.